 - Diffuse axonal injury is the result of the brain moving around inside the skull.
 This is most commonly seen in child abuse cases (i.e. shaken baby syndrome), falls, and car accidents.
 Diffuse axonal injury is extremely serious and nearly 90 percent of those with a severe diffuse axonal injury never regain consciousness.
 Those who do regain consciousness live the rest of their lives in a severely impaired state.

 Nearly 10 percent of all traumatic brain injuries are considered severe.
+During diagnosis, doctors use a brain injury scale 1-15 to designate the severity of trauma suffered.
 The effects of TBI can be far reaching and include sensory problems, cognitive impairment such as speech and eyesight problems, motor function problems, and even emotional problems and changes in personality.
 Sufferers of mild injuries to the brain may experience any of the following symptoms:

 - Unconsciousness or confusion, lasting less than 30 minutes